Skip to main content

 An example of how the description is shown on our public programs.
 This will be similar for invite-only platforms, but then only visible to researchers invited to the program and logged into the platform.

-Program Domains: Defining the scope of the program
+Program Assets: Defining the scope of the program

-In this section, we will define the scope for the researchers to hunt on.
-This can exist out of URL's, iOS or Android apps, offline applications or IP ranges.
+In this section, you’ll define the scope that researchers can test against.
+This may include URLs, iOS or Android apps, IP ranges,...

 Bounty table

-When adding a domain, by clicking Edit, you can also change the bounty table.
+When adding an asset, by clicking Edit, you can also change the bounty table.

 See our bug bounty calculator as well as our articles on bounty tiers (links) to help you set up a competitive table.